 So how do you build rapport?
 The answer is simple.
 Great rapport comes from having a legitimate passion to get to know each and every candidate as human beings.
-It comes from deep curiosity about what motivates them, where they have been and what they want out of their lives.
+It comes from deep curiosity about what motivates them, where they have been and what they want out of their careers and their lives.
 When someone treats you like you are the most interesting person they’ve ever met, you cannot help but feel a connection to them.
 The only way to do this is to actually believe it.
 Come into every interview excited and eager to learn about this amazing human being.

 Bad rapport is exactly the opposite—it is absolutely toxic to your hiring process.
 Not only does it turn your candidates off, it also limits your ability to get to know them deeply during your interviews, and dissuades your employees from referring people from their networks.
 Bad rapport comes in many forms: